aphyr/partitions-post/README.markdown

 Donges and Michael Chan</a> bring us a thrilling report of the BCM5709 chipset abruptly dropping inbound, *but not outbound* packets to a machine.
 Because inbound packets were dropped, the node was unable to service requests.
-Because it could still send heartbeats to its hot spare via keepalived, the hot spare considered it alive and refused to take over.
+Because it could still send heartbeats to its hot spare via keepalived, the spare considered it alive and refused to take over.
 The service was unavailable for five hours, and did not recover without a reboot.